History of Alexandria: Roman annexation

-The city passed formally under Roman jurisdiction in 80 BC, according to the will of Ptolemy Alexander but only after it had been under Roman influence for more than a hundred years.
+Having been under Roman influence for more than a hundred years, the city was placed formally within Roman jurisdiction by the will of Ptolemy Alexander in 80 BC.
 Julius Caesar dallied with Cleopatra in Alexandria in 47 BC and was besieged in the city by Cleopatra's brother and rival.
 His example was followed by Mark Antony, for whose favor the city paid dearly to Octavian.
 Following Antony's defeat at the Battle of Actium, Octavian took Egypt as personal property of the emperor, appointing a prefect who reported personally to him rather than to the Roman Senate.
 While in Alexandria, Octavian took time to visit Alexander's tomb and inspected the late king's remains.
 On being offered a viewing into the tombs of the pharaohs, he refused, saying, "I came to see a king, not a collection of corpses."

 From the time of annexation and onwards, Alexandria seemed to have regained its old prosperity, commanding, as it did, an important granary of Rome.
 This was one of the chief reasons that induced Octavian to place it directly under imperial power.

 Jewish–Greek ethnic tensions in the era of Roman administration led to riots in AD 38 and again in 66.
 Buildings were burned during the Kitos War (Tumultus Iudaicus) of AD 115, giving Hadrian and his architect, Decriannus, an opportunity to rebuild.

 In 215 AD the emperor Caracalla visited the city and, because of some insulting satires that the inhabitants had directed at him, abruptly commanded his troops to put to death all youths capable of bearing arms.
 This brutal order seems to have been carried out even beyond the letter, for a general massacre ensued.
 According to historian Cassius Dio, over 20,000 people were killed.

 In the 3rd century AD, Alexander's tomb was closed to the public, and now its location has been forgotten.